Nigeria Security and Civil Defence Corps

-The Nigeria Security and Civil Defence Corps (NSCDC) is a paramilitary agency in Nigeria, established in 1967 and formally recognized by an Act of Parliament in 2003.
+The Nigeria Security and Civil Defence Corps (NSCDC) is a gendarmerie and paramilitary force in Nigeria, established in 1967 and formally recognized by an Act of Parliament in 2003.
 The Corps is tasked with protecting lives and properties in partnership with the Nigeria Police Force, as well as safeguarding critical national infrastructure.
 The NSCDC plays a vital role in crisis management, disaster response, and security enforcement.

 It is also involved in intelligence gathering, combating vandalism, illegal bunkering, pipeline protection, and ensuring the safety of citizens.
 The NSCDC conducts operations across the country and works closely with other law enforcement agencies to maintain peace and order.